-Proposals for 2018 are now closed.
-Proposals for 2019 will be accepted from March 1, 2019 – May 31, 2019.
+Proposals for 2019 are now open.
+Proposals for 2019 will be accepted from February 16, 2019 – May 31, 2019.
 The Pangolin Consortium will acknowledge receipt of your application by email, within two weeks of receipt.
 Decisions will be made by July and funding will become available in August 2019.

 The Pangolin Consortium will consider research that involves both in-situ and ex-situ efforts that contribute to sustainability of the species.

 All proposed projects must have an identified start and completion date not to exceed a two year period, a fully defined product and a detailed budget.
 Longer research projects may be considered, but only when divided into two year periods with a defined product for each period.
 The Pangolin Consortium does not guarantee continued funding for projects over two years.

 Utilizing the Pangolin Consortium’s funding for leveraging for matching grant opportunities is acceptable when funding of the project exceeds the Consortium’s maximum funding limit.
 When this situation occurs the Pangolin Consortium must receive information regarding the source of additional funding and a time frame for approval and receiving the additional funding.
 A Letter of Intent to award will be provided the applicant until such a time as the additional funding has been awarded at which time the Consortium will make the funds available.